 Cathy Rutherford - Woodfield Infant School

 Cathy has worked in Shropshire since qualifying as a teacher in 1995.
-Her first teaching role was at Broseley CE Primary School where she taught children in Year 5 and 6.
-After three years in this post, she was asked to undertake an Acting Headship at Morville CE Primary School; at this time she was the youngest Headteacher in the country.
-She then worked in the Advisory Service for Shropshire and Telford & Wrekin as a Numeracy Consultant, advising schools in the teaching of mathematics and running courses for teachers across both local authorities.
-In 2005, Cathy moved to Lower Heath CE Primary School as Headteacher, where she stayed until April 2016 when she took up the post of Headteacher at Woodfield Infant School in Shrewsbury.
+Her first teaching role was at Brosley CE Primary School where she taught children in Year 5 and 6.
+After three years in this post, she was asked to undertake an Acting Headship at Morville CE PRimary School; at this time she was the youngest Headteacher in the country.
+She then worked in the Advisory Service for Shropshire and Telford & Wrekin as a Numeracy Consultant, advising schools in the teaching of mathematics and running courses for teachers across both authorities.
+In 2005 Cathy moved to Lower Heath CE Primary School as Headteacher, where she stayed until April 2016 when she took up the post of Headteacher at Woodfield Infant School in Shrewsbury.

 One of Cathy’s passions is mathematics; from an early age she loved learning mathematics and was fortunate to be taught by a series of teachers who sparked and deepened her interest in the subject.
 She continues to pass on this passion by designing and delivering the mathematics element of the North Shropshire Teaching School Alliance’s (NSTSA) Initial Teacher Education (ITE) programme, School Direct.